 Once you are comfortable with your basic setup, you’ll want to move on to doing tricks like ollies.
 An ollie will allow you to nearly jump or skip over any obstacle in your path while you speed.

-The trick involves moving your entire weight to the back truck while keeping the front truck as light as possible.
+The trick involves moving your entire weight to the back truck while keeping the front truck as light as possible

 Right before making the jump, you’ll lightly swish your front feet across your board’s length to keep it from turning over.
-And then when you land, you’ll reposition your feet to its standard placements.
+And then when you land, you’ll reposition your feet to their standard placements.